mamunrushdi/Java-Developer/README.md

 # My Profile as Java Developer
 I'm a permanent resident of Russian Federation (есть Вид На Жительство) and a graduate of Peter the Great Saint Petersburg Polytechnic University.

+_I am looking for an opportunity for Java Developer or Data Analyst with Java where I can apply my skills, talent, knowledge and at the same time can learn and develop myself by solving challenging, complex and innovative projects and will be a valuable member of my development team._

 Since the end of 2017, after graduating university, to extend my programming knowledge and skills, I am learning Computer Science and Programming language deeply at
 1. [Coursera](https://www.coursera.org/) and
 1. [edX](https://www.edx.org/)

-In Coursera I've completed more than 20 courses which mainly focused on Object Oriented Programming in Java, Data analyzing, Parallel, Concurrent, and Distributed programming in Java, Shell programming, and Linux.
-Those courses were conducted by Duke University, University of San Diego, Rice University and John Hopkins University.
+In Coursera and edX I've completed more than 30 courses which mainly focused on Object Oriented Programming in Java, Data analyzing, Parallel, Concurrent, and Distributed programming in Java, Shell programming, and Linux.
+Those courses were conducted by Harvard university, Duke University, University of San Diego, Rice University and John Hopkins University.

-Among these 15 courses, 14 courses were part of 3 specialization courses, which are:
+Among these 14 courses, 13 courses were part of 3 specialization courses, which are:

 1) Java programming and software engineering fundamentals by [Duke University](https://www.coursera.org/specializations/java-programming) where I've learned: